vrubleg/soundkeeper/ReadMe.txt

 [2022/XX/XX] v1.X.X:
 - Self kill command is added.
 Run "soundkeeper kill" to stop running Sound Keeper instance.
+- "Analog" switch was added.
+It works as the opposite of "Digital".

 [2022/05/15] v1.2.2:
 - Work as a dummy when no suitable devices found.